by David Klein

 He smiled, thanked her, and moved his laptop to one side to make room on his tray table for the cup, then turned his attention to work.
 The Medalytics division, which had taken a clever algorithm developed by the company’s founder and created an analytics business to help physicians make treatment decisions based on research and evidence about patient outcomes, was lagging in performance, although the potential for profit existed because sales were robust; the company had been a solid acquisition target for HealthTask.
 The biggest issue for Medalytics was bloat and operational inefficiency.
 After a year of trying to integrate the new employees into HealthTask, Robert had finally concluded there needed to be headcount reductions at corporate headquarters and in Buffalo, and afterwards Medalytics would move its operations to Westchester—and Robert could return home.

-He reviewed his most recent spreadsheets that calculated three-year revenue projections and potential cost savings from moving Medalytics to HealthTask’s headquarters and cutting extraneous personnel—81 employees would lose their jobs, 20 percent of the combined company’s workforce, 51 from Medalytics and 30 at HealthTask.
-He didn’t like it, but you had to have a short memory.
-If you let tough decisions get to you, if you started getting sentimental about people losing their jobs and instead attempted other less effective measures, the next job lost might be your own.
+He reviewed his most recent spreadsheets that calculated three-year revenue projections and potential cost savings from moving Medalytics to HealthTask’s headquarters and cutting extraneous personnel—81 employees would lose their jobs, 10 percent of the combined company’s workforce, 51 from Medalytics and 30 at HealthTask.
+He was loath to recommend the layoffs, but if he didn’t successfully complete this project and integrate Medalytics, he might be the one that gets sent packing.
+The way to ensure his own success was to sacrifice others.
 This was simply the way things shook out in a competitive economy, where every percentage point of profit was precious, where the fittest survived and the alphas thrived.

 Her seat had to be the one across the aisle from Robert; it was the only one unoccupied.
+He glanced at her and looked away in irritation.
 The seat was empty because Robert had reserved it for Sasha last week in an optimistic moment when he thought he could convince her to fly up to Buffalo with him this morning.
-It had been too late to cancel the reservation.
-At the gate he’d told the agent that his wife would be a no-show, and they had proceeded to fill the seat.
+At the gate he’d told the agent that his wife would be a no-show and they had proceeded to fill the seat from the standby list.

 She took her seat and immediately asked the attendant if she could get a drink before the flight got underway.

-Robert heard the man in the window seat next to her say, “Can I buy that for you?”
+Robert heard the person in the window seat next to her say, “Can I buy that drink for you?”

-She spun away from him, an overweight person with slicked, thinning hair who said something else to her that Robert didn’t catch.
+She spun away from him, a man with slicked, thinning hair who said something else to her that Robert didn’t catch.
 She made a face and turned to Robert.
 “Save me,” she said, low enough so that only Robert could hear.

 The flight attendant brought one of those mini liquor bottles and a glass filled halfway with cranberry juice.